statsig-io/docs/docs/experiments-plus/experimentation-fundamentals.md

 ## Conclusion

-Experimentation is a powerful tool for driving innovation, optimizing product features, and making data-driven decisions.
-Whether you’re running short-term tests to optimize a specific feature or long-term experiments to discover new opportunities, the key is choosing the right metrics, identifying the best randomization unit, and using sound experimental design.
+Experimentation is a powerful tool for driving innovation, optimizing product performance, and making data-driven decisions.
+Whether you're running short-term tests to optimize specific features or long-term experiments to explore new business strategies, choosing the right metrics, randomization units, and experimental design is critical to success.

-To learn more about experimentation strategies and best practices, explore this [article](https://statsig.com/blog/product-experimentation-best-practices).
+By understanding the building blocks of experimentation, you can iterate faster, grow smarter, and ensure your products are always improving based on real user data.

 ---